xipki/xipki/commands.md

      transfer a URL

-Feature xipki-database-tool (not started by default)
+Feature xipki-dbtool (not started by default)
 -----

    * `ca:diff-digest-db`